 - 1. Selecting, evaluating and compensating the Chief Executive Officer (CEO) and overseeing executive management succession planning; - 2.
 Providing counsel and oversight on the selection, evaluation, development and compensation of senior management; - 3.
 Reviewing, approving and monitoring fundamental financial and business strategies and major corporate actions; - 4.
 Reviewing enterprise risks facing the Company, reviewing options for their mitigation and overseeing the Company's processes for assessing, managing and mitigating risk; - 5.
-Overseeing the Company's processes for maintaining the integrity of the Company including the integrity of the financial statements, compliance with laws and ethics, relationships with customers and suppliers and relationships with other stakeholders; - 6.
-Reviewing any earnings releases prior to their publication, including the types of information to be disclosed; - 7.
-Reviewing with management of the Company the terms, coverage, adequacy and effectiveness of the Company's director and officer liability insurance policies; and - 8.
-Reviewing and approving certain transactions.
+Oversight of the Company's processes for maintaining the integrity of the Company including the integrity of the financial statements, compliance with laws and ethics, relationships with customers and suppliers and relationships with other stakeholders; - 6.
+Review any earnings releases prior to their publication, including the types of information to be disclosed and the type of presentations to be made; - 7.
+Review with management of the Company the terms, coverage, adequacy and effectiveness of the Company's director and officer liability insurance policies; and - 8.
+Review and approve certain transactions.